star-whale/docs/docs/reference/swcli/dataset.md

 swcli [GLOBAL OPTIONS] dataset tag [OPTIONS] <DATASET> [TAGS]...
 ```

 `dataset tag` attaches a tag to a specified Starwhale Dataset version.
+At the same time, tag command also supports list and remove tags.
 The tag can be used in a dataset URI instead of the version id.

 `DATASET` is a [dataset URI](../../swcli/uri.md#model-dataset-runtime).